Deep Vein Thrombosis (DVT)

 Drink a lot of water and other healthy drinks

 Walking.
 Getting up and moving as soon as possible after surgery or illness

 Sequential compression device (SCD) or intermittent pneumatic compression (IPC).
 Special sleeves go around both legs.
 They are attached to a device that applies gentle pressure to the legs.
-Remove the sleeves so that you do not trip or fall when you are walking, like when you use the bathroom or shower.
+Remove the sleeves so that you do not trip or fall when you are walking, such as when you use the bathroom or shower.
 Ask for help if you cannot remove and replace the sleeves.

-Elastic or compression stockings, if prescribed by your health care provider.
+Elastic or compression stockings, if prescribed by your healthcare provider.